BillHertzing/ATAP.Utilities/SolutionDocumentation/NewComputerSetup.md

 ## Introduction

-Setting up a new computer can be a daunting task when there are hundreds of customizations needed to make the computer a productive element of an organizations infrastructure.
+Setting up a new computer can be a daunting task when there are hundreds of customizations needed to make the computer a productive element of an organization's infrastructure.
 Infrastructure As Code (IAC) is the discipline that is concerned with formalizing how to codify the customizations, and executing on the configuration to make a computer conform to the customizations desired.

 The ATAP utilities repository uses the automation software Ansible to control the setup and upgrade of the hosts in our organization.
-The sub-repository ATAP.IAC.Ansible contains IAC code that defines the organizatiopns hosts, their roles, and the specific software and configuration needed on the hosts for them to fulfill their roles.
-See the ATAP.IAC.Ansible [readme] for furhter information on this
+The sub-repository ATAP.IAC.Ansible contains IAC code that defines the organization's hosts, their roles, and the specific software and configuration needed on the hosts for them to fulfill their roles.
+See the ATAP.IAC.Ansible [readme] for further information on this

 However, a new computer / host requires some setup steps before it can communicate with an IAC Controller host.
 The purpose of this document is to detail the bootstrapping steps to setup a Window's host so it can communicate with Ansible for the remainder of the setup process.
 Bootstrapping is the process of initial machine configuration.